Our community services

 Community Oral Health Services for children aged 0-12 years are open.
 Oral Health team: Otago 0800 672 543, and Southland 0800 570 300.
 Please wear a mask and sign in or use the QR code on arrival.
 You will be contacted the day prior to your appointment and asked our standard covid screening questions, if you or your child have any illnesses, including Covid symptoms, we will defer your appointment until you are well.
 We are strictly maintaining a safe environment, all staff are vaccinated and will be wearing PPE.
 We would prefer that only one supporter attends with their child if possible.

-For adults in the Southern district, please contact your usual provider.
+For adults in the Southern region, please contact your usual provider.

-General Practices in the Southern District are open.
+General Practices in the Southern region are open.
 People should call if they need health care.
 If you would ordinarily call your doctor, call your doctor.

 Pharmacies are open.
 Please check opening times, as they may be different to usual.